-Revenue was nil and \$0.2 million for the three months ended March 31, 2021 and 2020, respectively.
+Revenue was nil for the three and six months ended June 30, 2021, and \$67,000 and \$0.2 million for the three and six months ended June 30, 2020, respectively.
 Revenue in 2020 was generated from the execution of the Toray Development Agreement in March 2019 and the recognition of revenue over time as we fulfill our performance obligations to Toray.
-We did not perform any services towards satisfying the performance obligation as defined in the Toray Development Agreement during the first quarter of 2021.
-We expect to perform services to further the collaboration in the remainder of 2021.
+We did not perform any services towards satisfying the performance obligation as defined in the Toray Development Agreement or Genmab Agreement during the first half of 2021.
+We expect to perform services to further our collaborations with Toray and Genmab in the remainder of 2021.